 11. Poor organisation and navigation.
 Visitors want to get to the right information, quickly.
 They aren't interested in learning how your site works – they expect it to be intuitive.
 A well-planned site architecture, consistent use of page templates and the right terminology all help.

 12. Weak (or missing) search.
 It's the same principle of helping visitors find what they want.
 In larger sites, search is essential – and it should be intelligently designed so that visitors can find the right content even if they use the 'wrong' search terms.
+User search is also a great tool to help with content and structure going forward.

 13. Weak images.
 Clichéd images of the scales of justice or a dartboard (to show that your lawyers 'hit the target'); photos of lawyers that look like mugshots from a school yearbook (or posed in front of their law books).
 The message?
 We're boring, unimaginative lawyers.